The-AI-Alliance/open-trusted-data-initiative/static-catalog/README.md

 echo "\n];" >> $out
 ```

 An obsolete script `src/scripts/make-js-files.sh` was used to create these `*.js` files for all the `hf_*.json` files in `data/json/processed/YYYY-MM-DD/languages/` for today's date.
+Now it is done with `src/scripts/write-category-files.py`, which does the following:

+1. Creates the JSON data files for _categories_ `modality`, `domain`, as well as `language`.
+1. Creates the corresponding `_<category>/<keyword>.markdown` files (which are simple _boilerplate_).
-Now it is done with `src/scripts/write-group-files.py`, which creates the JSON data files, the `_<category>/keyword.markdown` files, and also generates the JavaScript files from the JSON files.
+1. Generates the JavaScript files from the JSON files.

-The JavaScript files are copied to `docs` with this set of commands:
+The JavaScript files are copied to `docs` with this set of commands similar to the following:

 ```shell
 # run from the static-catalog directory!!